Savoia-Marchetti SM.79 Sparviero: Development

-On 28 September 1934, the prototype SM.79 conducted its maiden flight, piloted by Adriano Bacula.
-Despite the company's ambitions, the prototype (registration I-MAGO) was completed too late for it to be entered in the London-Melbourne race.
-It featured very sleek contours and continuous panoramic windows, true to its original intended role as a passenger aircraft.
+The prototype made its maiden flight on 28 September 1934, piloted by Adriano Bacula.
+Despite the company's ambitions, the prototype (registration I-MAGO) was not completed in time for it to take part in the London-Melbourne race.
 The prototype quickly demonstrated its speed, making a flight from Milan to Rome in just one hour and 10 minutes, flying at an average speed of 410 km/h.
 On 20 July 1935 it was given its Certificate of Airworthiness.
 Soon after, on 2 August 1935, the prototype established a new speed record by flying from Rome to Massaua, in Italian Eritrea, in 12 flying hours (with a refuelling stop at Cairo, Egypt).

-Various other world records were established during multiple flights made by the prototype.
+Various other world records were established by the prototype.
 It was determined early on that it was the engines, rather than the airframe itself, which were its limiting factor; accordingly, the prototype was re-engined multiple times.
-During 1935, the P.IX engines which had been originally installed were replaced by Alfa Romeo 125 RC.35s, a license-produced version of the Bristol Pegasus; during 1936 these were replaced by Alfa Romeo 126 RC.34s.
+During 1935, the P.IX engines which had been originally installed were replaced by 485 kW Alfa Romeo 125 RC.35s, a license-produced version of the Bristol Pegasus; during 1936 these were replaced by 582 kW Alfa Romeo 126 RC.34s.
 The high performance demonstrated by the prototype attracted the attention of the Italian military, which approached Savoia-Marchetti with a request to investigate the prospects for producing a bomber version of the type.